 In the mid-eighties, Hopper became increasingly sought after to perform on Broadway beginning with the original hit musical Dreamgirls.
 He was the featured bassist in the Broadway hit, Five Guys Named Moe and later performed in numerous other Broadway hits including Bring In Da Noise, Bring In the Funk, The Lion King, Shrek the Musical and Priscilla Queen of the Desert.
 In 2013, Hopper accepted the coveted bass chair for the hit sensation Motown the Musical, a role that was particularly meaningful since his childhood musical inspiration was the legendary Motown bassist, James Jamerson.

 In 1995, Hopper released his first solo album, Lessons of Light, featuring his multiple talents as a musician, composer and producer.
 His second solo album, Reflections, was released in 2001.

-In recent years Hopper has played several concerts with the legendary Smokey Robinson and most recently contributed to the 2020 soundtrack for The Glorias, a documentary about the life of Gloria Steinem.
+In recent years Hopper has relocated to Las Vegas, NV.
+He has played several concerts with the legendary Smokey Robinson and frequently performs in the the areas top Jazz venues.
 To this day, Hopper continues to pursue his craft with enormous passion, dedication and discipline reflective of the artist he was born to be.